 In accordance with state and federal law Hilldale High School does offer on-line courses for students.
-Information for enrollment in on-line courses may be obtained through the counselors' offices.
+Information for enrollment in on-line courses may be obtained through the Virtual School Principal, Mrs. Amber Horn, ahorn@hilldaleps.org 918-683-0763